TodePond/AdventOfTode/README.md

 # AdventOfCode
-my messy attempts at advent of code
+This are my messy attempts at Advent of Code 2020.